intel/intel-cmt-cat/README.md

 presence of these interfaces and allows to select the preferred one through a configuration option.
 As the result, existing tools like 'pqos' or 'rdtset' can also be used to manage Intel(R) RDT in an OS compatible way.
-MSR interface remains the default option for now. 'pqos' tool wrappers have been added to help with the interface selection. 'pqos-os' and 'pqos-msr' for OS and MSR interface operations respectively.
+As of release v4.3.0, OS interface became the default option. 'pqos' tool wrappers have been added to help with the interface selection. 'pqos-os' and 'pqos-msr' for OS and MSR interface operations respectively.

 PID API compile time option has been removed and the APIs are always available.
 Note that proper operation of these APIs depends on availability and